 As the Chairman of the Congressional Western Caucus, I want to welcome you, invite you to learn more about the Caucus and encourage you to support our efforts.

-2018 marks a significant accomplishment as the Western Caucus celebrates its 25 year anniversary.
-The Caucus has never been stronger in its quarter-century history and is a dominant force on Capitol Hill currently comprised of 79 bipartisan members from 33 different states and territories.
+The Western Caucus has established itself as the most effective Congressional entity on Capitol Hill.
+2018 marked a significant accomplishment as the Western Caucus celebrated its 25 year anniversary.
+The Caucus has never been stronger in its quarter-century history and is a dominant force, currently comprised of 72 bipartisan members from 32 different states and territories.

-I am filled with optimism and excited to work with our Members, staff, committees, industry, the Administration and the American people to make 2018 the best year yet.
+I am filled with optimism and excited to work with our Members, staff, committees, industry, the Administration and the American people to make sure the 116th Congress is the most productive yet.
 My door is always open and I look forward to connecting with you in the near future.

 Paul A. Gosar, D.D.S.